mitthrawnuruodo/ghc-js1-lesson-1.3-making-decisions/README.md

-# Exercises for Programming Foundations Lesson 3
+# Exercises for JavaScript 1 Lesson 1.3

 ## Exercise 1
 Make a variable `myNumber` with a number value of 10.